pefreeman/USCOTS-2025/README.md

 true $p$-value?
 (Short answer: yes.)

-3. `P_Value_Uniformity.Rmd`: are the $p$-values that arise when we perform the chi-square goodness of fit test and conduct multinomial simulations, under the null hypothesis that the die is fair, uniformly distributed (as we would expect them to be when the null hypothesis is correct)?
+3. `P_Value_Uniformity.Rmd`: are the $p$-values that arise when we perform the chi-square goodness-of-fit test and conduct multinomial simulations, under the null hypothesis that the die is fair, uniformly distributed (as we would expect them to be when the null hypothesis is correct)?